Juneteenth celebrations emphasize ending racial disparities

 “We have to fight twice as hard to have the same freedoms that our ancestors fought for hundreds of years ago,” she said.
 “It's important we continue to fight for my generation, and this day is important to celebrate how far we've come."

+Jeffrey Whaley Sr. attended the festival with his three children on Sunday, which was also Father’s Day.
+The Staten Island, New York, native said he was hopeful that federal observances of Juneteenth would increase awareness of the Black American story in the U.S.

+“As each of us grows, we have to grow in the consciousness that we suffered a lot longer than they’re telling us we did,” Whaley said.
+“It’s our duty to our ancestors to make sure we educate ourselves and better ourselves within this country, because this country owes us a whole lot.”

-Associated Press writer Kimberlee Kruesi in Nashville, Tennessee, contributed to this report.
+Associated Press writer Kimberlee Kruesi in Nashville, Tennessee, and Aaron Morrison in New York City, contributed to this report.
 Mumphrey reported from Phoenix and is a member of The Associated Press’ Race and Ethnicity team.
 Follow her at https://twitter.com/cheymumph.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.